BrokersView

 How Many Trading Days in a Year

-2023-10-20 Brokersview
+2023-10-20 BrokersView

 Indeed, as a trader, it is important to understand that not every day is a trading day.
 While the financial markets are open for trading on most weekdays, there are specific instances when trading is unavailable.
 These non-trading days can occur due to various reasons, including holidays, weekends, and market closures.